-Dr. Kristin C. Bewick, Program Coordinator and Advisor
+Ms. Kali Fedor, Program Coordinator and Advisor

 The Master of Science in Education Program with Special Education Certification Option is designed to prepare candidates for Pennsylvania Instructional I certification in Special Education.
-The current PA special education certification is nursery school through grade 12.
-(N-12)

-However, the Pennsylvania Department of Education (PDE) has imposed new regulations (referred to as Chapter 49) that will alter the current special education certification grade bands to PK-8 and 7-12.
-The PDE has announced that candidates who apply to the state for special education certification after August 31, 2013 will have to apply for one of those grade bands and that the current N-12 special education certificate will no longer be issued.
+The current PA special education certification, under the new PDE regulations (referred to as Chapter 49) require applicants to choose a certification grade bands of PK-8 or 7-12.
+This current certification guideline affects any candidates who apply to the state for special education certification after August 31, 2013 because the previous N-12 special education certificate is no longer issued..